reinhart1010/nix/docs/en/linux/wl-copy.md

 ---
 # wl-copy

-Wayland clipboard manipulation tool.
+Clear and copy to Wayland clipboard.
-See also: `wl-paste`.
+See also: `wl-paste`, `xclip`.
 More information: <https://github.com/bugaevc/wl-clipboard>.

 - Copy the text to the clipboard: